wodanaz/adaptiPhy/applications/readme.md

 Next, follow the steps in https://github.com/wodanaz/adaptiPhy/blob/master/applications/SARS_CoV_2_Evolution.md

-Once is done, you will get a table with the results from adaptiPhy, PhyloFit and PhastCons
+Once is done, you will get a table with the results from adaptiPhy, PhyloFit and PhastCons.

+Next, unzip and follow the steps in your R environment